Senior Lecturer in Centre for Children & Families

-Nicola is interested in supporting students make links between theory and practice; the influence of the environment and social injustice on children’s learning and preparing trainees for becoming reflective and committed practitioners.
+Nicola is interested in supporting students make links between theory and practice; the influence of the environment and social injustice on children’s learning and preparing students for becoming reflective and committed advocators for children.

 Nicola has undertaken research with kinship carers, service providers and kinship children to ascertain the perspectives of all concerned.
-She has also undertaken a funded widening participation project to try and increase the number of “words in use” of children in an area of deprivation.
+She has also undertaken a funded widening participation project with the aim of increasing the vocabulary of children in an area of deprivation.